Basic policy construction in Cedar

 • Conditions(Optional) You can optionally provide additional conditions.
 These conditions must be satisfied for the policy to affect the evaluation of the authorization request.
 These conditions are expressed as when and unless clauses.
 You can use the conditions to evaluate the attributes of the principals, resources, and other elements that make up the context of the request.
 A policy that includes conditions can be part of an attribute-based access control strategy.

-• Annotations(Optional) An annotation is an arbitrary string value that can be used by other services that read and process Cedar policies.
+• Annotations(Optional) An annotation is an arbitrary key-value pair that can be used by other services that read and process Cedar policies.
 An annotation has no impact on policy evaluation.

 The policy must end with a semicolon character (;).

-When the request exactly matches the scope, and all of the context conditions evaluate to true, then that policy evaluates to true.
+When the request exactly matches the scope, all of the when clauses evaluate to true, and all of the unless clauses evaluate to false, then that policy evaluates to true.
 This process repeats for all policies that are relevant to the principal and resources referenced by the request.

 This guide includes examples that use simple entity identifiers, such as jane or bob for the name of an entity of type User.
 This is done to make the examples more readable.
 However, in a production system it is critical for security reasons that you use unique values that can’t be reused.